Difference Between GSD and Alsatian

 GSD are Old German Shepeherding dogs.
 They are called the traditional dogs of Germany used for herding purposes.
 German herdsmen only have given GSD its name.

-It is also called a landrace that has often developed itself based upon its surroundings.
+It is also called a landrace that has developed itself based on its surroundings.
 It consists of working strains of another dog.
 Modern GSD is the type that has evolved from the Old German shepherd Dogs.

 Now they have developed into a standardised breed.
 Earlier, GSD was used for protecting sheep and herding them from wild animals.

 Alsatians are considered the most intelligent dogs.
 They are bred specifically for this purpose.
-They are often used in the military as watchdogs.
-Because they are likely to bark.
+They are used in the military as watchdogs because they are likely to bark.

 Alsatians are capable of learning new things very quickly for different kinds of tasks.
 They can also interpret the instruction better than the other breed.